EvoEsports/minicontrol/documentation/devs/class/settingsmanager.md

 ## Data files & persistence

 By default, `SettingsManager` stores data under `userdata` with filenames suffixed by the server login.
-The file names are computed at runtime using `import.meta.dirnamename` and `tmc.server.login`:
+The file names are computed at runtime using `import.meta.dirname` and `tmc.server.login`:
 - `settings_<serverlogin>.json`
 - `colors_<serverlogin>.json`
 - `admins_<serverlogin>.json`